Charles A. Fracchia,

 Jack Lapidos was born in Chicago and received his B.S. in mechanical engineering, Illinois Institute of Technology in 1965 and MBA in tax and finance at the University of Chicago in 1967.
 He moved to San Francisco in 1969 and developed a great fondness for the history of the Bay Area.
 To pursue this interest, Jack has supported numerous nonprofits devoted to the preservation of San Francisco Bay Area history.
 He is currently on the boards or treasurer of: San Francisco Maritime Museum Association, Potomac Association, and Presidio Historical Association, Nature Bridge, Touch Inc. (his own private foundation).
 He is the former director of Museum of American Heritage and Jeremiah O’Brien Liberty Ship.
 In real life, in 1974 he founded an accounting practice that caters to small businesses and well-to-do individuals.

-Charles Fracchia, a renowned San Francisco historian founded the San Francisco Historical Society in 1988.
-He was the Society’s president prior to the merger with the Museum of the City of San Francisco, and served as the president of the San Francisco Museum and Historical Society through February 2005.
+Charles Fracchia (1937-2021), a renowned San Francisco historian founded the San Francisco Historical Society in 1988.
+He was the Society’s president prior to the merger with the Museum of the City of San Francisco, and served as the president of the San Francisco Historical Society through February 2005.
 Fracchia continues to serve on the Board of Directors, chairs the Council of Advisors, and manages the Society’s publications.
 He is a native San Franciscan who attended local schools and received his B.A. in history from the University of San Francisco.
 He did graduate work at the University of San Francisco Law School; University of California, Berkeley; San Francisco State University; and the Graduate Theological Union in Berkeley.

 Fracchia has taught at City College of San Francisco and the University of San Francisco, lectures extensively throughout the Bay Area, and has been an investment banker for over 30 years.
 He has written several books including Fire and Gold: The San Francisco Story, City by the Bay: A History of San Francisco 1945 to the Present, and When the Water Came Up to Montgomery Street: San Francisco During the Gold Rush.
 He has been a trustee of the California Historical Society, and is a member of the Leadership San Francisco Advisory Board of the Chamber of Commerce.

-Richard Johns, Director
+Richard S. E. Johns, Director

-Richard Johns served as SFMHS President from October 2006 through June 2010.
+Richard Johns served as SFHS President from October 2006 through June 2010.
 He has been a member of the board of directors since 2002.
-Prior to the merger creating the SFMHS, Johns was a Director and Vice-President of the Museum of the City of San Francisco.
+Prior to the merger creating the SFHS, Johns was a Director and Vice-President of the Museum of the City of San Francisco.
 Johns occupies the Historian’s Seat on the San Francisco Historic Preservation Commission, and is a major collector of San Francisco music.

 Bruce Lubarsky, Director

 Bruce Lubarsky is a fifth generation San Franciscan.
 He attended Lawton School, Presidio Junior High School, and Lincoln High School and graduated from UC Berkeley in 1959 and Hastings College of Law in 1962.
 He was admitted to the State Bar of California in 1963 and the United States Supreme Court in 1971.
 Lubarsky is a member of the World Jurist Association, the American Bar Association, the San Francisco Bar Association, and the Lawyers Club of San Francisco.
 He worked in the office of the San Francisco district attorney 1962–63 and served as a first lieutenant in the US Army Reserve 1963–68.
-Lubarsky has been a judge pro-tem in the San Mateo Superior Court since 1972 and judge pro-tem in the San Francisco Superior Court since 1982.
+Lubarsky has been a Judge Pro-tem in the San Mateo Superior Court since 1972 and Judge Pro-tem in the San Francisco Superior Court since 1982.
 He has been a member of civic and charitable organizations, including the Blum Foundation, the Thomas A. Dooley Foundation, and the Edward J. Whelan, SJ Society.